Evoke (LON:EVOK) Stock Price Down 10% – Should You Sell?

-Several research analysts recently issued reports on EVOK shares.
-Jefferies Financial Group reissued a “buy” rating and issued a GBX 140 ($1.81) price objective on shares of Evoke in a research note on Monday, December 16th.
-Berenberg Bank decreased their price objective on Evoke from GBX 130 ($1.68) to GBX 90 ($1.17) and set a “buy” rating for the company in a report on Wednesday, December 4th.
+Several equities analysts recently weighed in on EVOK shares.
+Berenberg Bank reduced their target price on Evoke from GBX 130 ($1.68) to GBX 90 ($1.17) and set a “buy” rating on the stock in a research report on Wednesday, December 4th.
+Jefferies Financial Group reiterated a “buy” rating and set a GBX 140 ($1.81) price objective on shares of Evoke in a report on Monday, December 16th.

-Evoke (LON:EVOK – Get Free Report) last released its quarterly earnings results on Wednesday, March 26th.
-The company reported GBX (6.40) (($0.08)) EPS for the quarter.
-Evoke had a negative return on equity of 517.98% and a negative net margin of 8.50%.
-Analysts anticipate that Evoke plc will post 12.7648305 earnings per share for the current year.
+Evoke (LON:EVOK – Get Free Report) last issued its earnings results on Wednesday, March 26th.
+The company reported GBX (6.40) (($0.08)) earnings per share for the quarter.
+Evoke had a negative net margin of 8.50% and a negative return on equity of 517.98%.
+As a group, analysts predict that Evoke plc will post 12.7648305 earnings per share for the current year.

 - Five stocks we like better than Evoke